Diffusion-like recommendation with enhanced similarity of objects: Results

-By replacing RA with ERA index in the transfer equation of HHP model, we get the enhanced HHP (HHP+ for short) model.
-Fig.3 plots the values of two typical measures, ranking score and hamming distance, when parameter $\sigma$ is traversed from 0.1 to 1.2, where the other parameter $\lambda$ is tuned to be the optimal value for the corresponding $\sigma$.
-We can see that in a large range of $\sigma < 1$, the ranking score value is smaller than that of $\sigma = 1$ for three data sets, which means that the accuracy of HHP+ model will be better than original HHP if $\sigma$ is tuned delicately.
+By replacing RA with ERA index in the transfer equation of HHP model, we get the enhanced HHP (Eh-HHP for short) model.
+Fig.\ref{fig:3} plots the values of two typical measures, ranking score and hamming distance, against parameter $\sigma$ traversed from 0.1 to 1.2, where the other parameter $\lambda$ is tuned to be the optimal value for the corresponding $\sigma$.
+We can see that in a large range of $\sigma < 1$, the ranking score (hamming distance) is smaller (larger) than that of $\sigma = 1$ for three data sets, which means that the accuracy and diversity of Eh-HHP model will be greatly improved than original HHP if $\sigma$ is tuned delicately.

 Specifically, the ranking score reaches its optimal value when $\sigma = 0.7$, $\sigma = 0.6$, and $\sigma = 0.8$ for MovieLens, Netflix and RYM, respectively.
-Table.3 summarizes the detailed statistics of recommending results for HHP and HHP+ models on three data sets.
-We can see all the three metrics of HHP+ are improved compared with HHP.
-Especially, the ranking scores of HHP+ are decreased 3.14$\%$, 15.23$\%$ and 3.78$\%$ than HHP on MovieLens, Netflix, and RYM, respectively.
-In a word, HHP+ outperform HHP on all the measures in three data sets, especially on Netflix.
+Table.3 summarizes the detailed statistics of recommending results for HHP and Eh-HHP models on three data sets.
+We can see all the three metrics of Eh-HHP are improved compared with HHP.
+Specially, the ranking score and hamming distance are increased by $15.23\%$ and $17.3\%$ on Netflix, while the performance improvements on MovieLens and RYM are not that remarkable, which is in line with our conjecture in the above subsection.

 We further investigate the effect of ERA on ProbS and HeatS.
-Table.4 shows the percentage improvement of three metrics by enhancing the RA similarities in three diffuse-like models ProbS, HeatS, and HHP.
-It can be clearly observed that the performance of ERA similarity are quite different on different models.
-For ProbS, who is widely known as an accuracy-favoring method, the enhanced similarity brings an improvement on all the metrics on $MovieLens$ and $Netflix$ data sets, but has notable effect on $RYM$.
-For HeatS, who is famous for its extremely high diversity and terrible accuracy, the improvements of accuracy metrics on three data sets are remarkable.
-However, the diversity of HeatS is decreased compared with HeatS, but still better than $HHP+$ and $ProbS$.
-The optimal $\sigma$ values of ProbS+ and HHP+ are all between 0 and 1, while for HeatS+ it lies on $\sigma>1$, which means that the optimal $\sigma$ values depends on the data set itself.
+Table.4 shows the percentage improvement of three metrics by enhancing the RA similarities in three diffusion-like models ProbS, HeatS, and HHP.
+It can be clearly observed that the enhancement of RA similarity performs different on three models.
+For ProbS, which is widely known as an accuracy-favored method, the enhanced similarity brings an improvement on all the metrics on $MovieLens$ and $Netflix$ data sets, but has unnoticed effect on $RYM$.
+For HeatS, which is famous for its extremely high diversity and terrible accuracy, the improvements of accuracy metrics on three data sets are remarkable.
+However, the diversity of Eh-HeatS is decreased compared with HeatS, but still better than Eh-ProbS.
+The optimal $\sigma$ values of Eh-ProbS and Eh-HHP are all between 0 and 1, while for HeatS it lies on $\sigma>1$, which means that the optimal $\sigma$ values depend not only on the data set but also on the original model.